Skip to main content

 @tokenring-ai/testing

-The @tokenring-ai/testing package provides an automated testing framework for AI agents within the Token Ring ecosystem.
-It enables declarative test resource configuration, shell command integration, automatic test execution, and error repair workflows.
+The @tokenring-ai/testing package provides a comprehensive testing framework for AI agents within the Token Ring ecosystem.
+It enables automated and manual testing of codebases through pluggable testing resources, with seamless integration into agent workflows.

 Overview